Pfizer, BioNTech say COVID-19 booster shot showed high efficacy in large study | Health

 Pfizer, BioNTech say COVID-19 booster shot showed high efficacy in large study

-The companies said in a press release the trial, which has not been peer-reviewed, tested 10,000 participants aged 16 and older, and found that the booster shot had a favourable safety profile.
-The trial results come a day after the U.S. Food and Drug Administration authorized booster doses of the COVID-19 vaccines from Moderna Inc and Johnson & Johnson, and said Americans could choose a different shot from their original inoculation as a booster.
+The companies in a release said the booster was tested on 10,000 participants aged 16 and older who had received two doses in its earlier trials.
+A booster administered about 11 months after the second shot had a favourable safety profile and worked against the highly contagious Delta variant of the coronavirus, they said.
+The data has not been submitted for peer review.
+The trial results come a day after the U.S. Food and Drug Administration authorized booster doses U.S. FDA clears Moderna, J&J COVID-19 boosters, backs use of different vaccine for boost of the COVID-19 vaccines from Moderna Inc and Johnson & Johnson, and said Americans could choose a different shot from their original inoculation as a booster.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)